Numbers Chapter 11 Summary

 Discussion Questions for Numbers, Chapter 11

 2. What does it say about the character of the Lord that He stops the fires after Moses prays for the people?
-According to verses 1-3 and passages like Ezekiel 33:11 & 2 Peter 3:9, does the Lord present Himself as vindictive or taking enjoyment in punishment?
+According to verses 1-3 and passages like Ezekiel 33:11 and 2 Peter 3:9, does the Lord present Himself as vindictive or taking enjoyment in punishment?
 Reflect upon a time when the Lord restored you after turning from a sin in your life.

 6. Has there been a time in your life when you were despairing in prayer to the Lord as Moses was in verses 12–15?
 Reflect upon the ways in which God has shown you grace in the low points of your life.

 9. Why might Joshua have concern that two men were prophesying the truths of God in the camp and not at the Tabernacle?
 How does this compare with Mark 9:38-41, when John tries to stop someone from casting out demons in the name of Jesus?
-How do believers guard against gate-keeping gospel ministry when we see other believers faithfully sharing the gospel in a different way than we would?
+How do believers guard against gatekeeping gospel ministry when we see other believers faithfully sharing the gospel in a different way than we would?

 10. Who did the quail plague affect according to verse 34?
 What was the ultimate reason for these people dying?
 How would not trusting in the Lord lead to death for people even today?
 What are some effective and winsome ways to communicate that lifelong rejection of the Lord will lead to a terrible eternal death, but whoever trusts in Jesus will have abundant eternal life?